holographicSol/Rad/README.md

 The CPM Burst Guage may be isolated and then integrated into Rad to provide a reasonably accurate estimated CPM for the sixty second warmup period, after which Rad no longer needs to estimate.

-Bug: Arduino Micros() resets to zero after a period of time making all stored micros eternally non stale: update in progress
+Bug: Arduino Micros() resets to zero after a period of time making all stored micros eternally non stale: update in progress.
+Potential Fix: An RTC has been added and I have created a custom timestamp by concatinating UNIX time and micros().